-5.4.3 Coadded Images
+4.4.3 Coadded Images

-In course of Level 2 processing, multiple classes and numerous of coadds will be created94:
+In course of Level 2 processing, multiple classes and numerous of coadds will be created:

 • A set of deep coadds.
-One deep coadd will be created for each of the ugrizy bands, plus a seventh, deeper, multi-color coadd.
-These coadds will be optimized for a reasonable combination of depth (i.e., employ no PSF matching) and resolution (i.e., visits with significantly degraded seeing may be omitted).
+One deep coadd will be created for each of the ugrizy bands, plus description of depth, deeper, multi-color coadd.
+These coadds will be optimized for a reasonable description of depth (i.e., employ no PSF matching) and resolution (i.e., visits with significantly degraded seeing may be omitted).
 Transient sources (including Solar System objects, explosive transients, etc), will be removed.
-Care will be taken to preserve the astrophysical backgrounds95.
+Care will be taken to preserve the astrophysical backgrounds.